robinhester/robinhester.github.io/_posts/2020-03-03-marvel-vs-dc.md

 >The Earth 616 series, is the most popular Marvel X-men series.
 This being said, since X-men is such a large series, it stands to reason that X-men is just more popular than most of the DC comics.
 However, Superman is more popular than the X-men series.
 So again, I'm back to my original question, which one is truly more popular?

 This is probably a question that can't be truly answered.
 But overall, I'm showing proof that Superman and X-men are both popular in the comics.

+I wanted to see if there was any correlation between the appearances, the Sex of the character, and the alignment of the character.
+Would the fact that they were female, change the amount of appearances they had?
+Would the fact that they were a neutral character change things?
+I ran some tests, and it was pretty obvious, there was no linear correlation between any of these variables.